mavjs/mavjs.github.io-hugo/content/post/experience-atomic-red-team/index.md

 ```
 {{% alert note %}}
-If SSH remoting worked, we could create the session as follows:
+If SSH remoting worked, a session can be created as follows:
 ```powershell
   PS> $sess = New-PSSession -HostName testexecutionmachine -UserName username
 ```